samueldanso/samueldanso/README.md

 ### Hi there, I'm Samuel 👋

 ### About me
-I'm a product-minded web3 engineer, currently focused on smart contract development, learning new technologies, and building apps on-chain.
-I have a keen interest in DeFi, Payments, ZK, Rollups, Modular, and Appchains.
-The technologies I work with include Solidity, Rust, Typescript, and NextJS.
-In my free time, I love to travel and explore new places.
+I'm a product-minded web3 engineer who loves building apps on-chain.
+Currently focused on smart contract development and learning new technologies, I have a keen interest in DeFi, Payments, ZK, Rollups, Modular, and Appchains.
+The technologies and frameworks I work with include Solidity, Rust, Typescript, Yul, Foundry, Anchor and NextJS.

-Feel free to reach out to me on Twitter @samueldans0 or email me at me.samueldanso@gmail.com.
+- Reach me on X [@https://www.twitter.com/samueldans0]@samueldans0
+- Send me an email me.samueldanso@gmail.com

 <!--
 ### Projects